 The company also pointed to an NEA-commissioned study in 2019 – cited in the advertising campaign – which estimated that Singapore households using gas water heaters can save S$1,200 (US$880) on their utilities bills compared to electric storage water heater users over a 10-year period.

-However, he said that a greener alternative to gas water heaters – that would justify the “go green” claim – would be electric heat pump water heaters, which pull heat from the surrounding air and transfer it, at a higher temperature, to heat water in a storage tank.
+A less carbon-intensive alternative to gas water heaters would be electric heat pump water heaters, suggested Cesaro.
+Such systems pull heat from the surrounding air and transfer it, at a higher temperature, to heat water in a storage tank, and with a much higher efficiency.

 Previous media reports quoting local distributors say that about 100,000 water heaters are sold in Singapore every year, and the most common are electric and gas heaters.
 Sales of heat pump water heaters for home use are negligible, as the units typically reach a height of about 1.7 metres and are mostly used in expensive, landed properties.